Breaking: Mercedes mulling Formula One departure in 2021

 Mercedes' decision to leave the sport on top may be a surprise.
 It's won the constructor's championship every year since 2014.
 However, with rules changes and a new car design set for 2021, the automaker may leave F1 to avoid the costs of developing a new car to comply with those rules.

 Despite the possible move, the report says Mercedes would continue to supply power units to other teams.
 It currently supplies Williams and may re-up that contract, and it also supplies Racing Point with a Mercedes power unit.
-Aston Martin, if it buys the remnants of the Mercedes team, could also become a customer.
+Aston Martin, if it buys the remnants of the Mercedes team, assuming it finds new investors, could also become a customer.
 Aston Martin last year sponsored Red Bull's team, which was powered by Honda powertrains.

 Mercedes returned to F1 in 2010 after a 55-year hiatus, buying the team from Ross Brawn, who now oversees the sport.
 Mercedes' lineup has included former F1 world champ Michael Schumacher, and Nico Rosberg who won the driver's championship in 2016.
 Hamilton has won five driver's titles at Mercedes since replacing Schumacher in 2013.